- What is Big Data in Recruitment?

 ATS

-An ATS (Applicant Tracking System) is a software application which is able to organize a wealth of data on candidate interactions, interview feedback, and recruitment stages.
+An ATS (Applicant Tracking System) is one of the best recruiting tools available, organizing a wealth of data on candidate interactions, interview feedback, and recruitment stages.
 ATS often includes reporting and analytics features.

 Resumes and Applications Data